cs-4641-group-15/deepfake-detector-website/docs/_posts/2024-04-02-midterm-report.markdown

 | F1 Score            | 0.5893719806763285    |
 | AUC-ROC Score       | 0.5257531584062196    |

 Notably, we see a constant decrease in the training loss, implying that the model was successfully learning from the dataset.
 However, the discrepancy between training accuracy and validation accuracy, as well as fluctuating validation loss, indicate possible concerns with the model’s ability to generalize to new data.
 By the last epoch, the training loss was 0.0157 with a training accuracy of 99.96%, while the validation loss was 2.5089 with a validation accuracy of 53.3%.
 These results indicate that the model can predict on both training and validation data, but it is heavily overfitted.
-Despite attempts to mitigate this through the addition of a dropout layer for regularization, further strategies for reducing overfitting are being considered for future improvements, such as artificially adding images to the training set via rotating, flipping, and cropping existing images.
+Despite attempts to mitigate overfitting through the addition of a dropout layer for regularization, further strategies for reducing overfitting are being considered for future improvements, such as artificially adding images to the training set via rotating, flipping, and cropping existing images.

 Visual representations of our model’s performance are shown in the graphs below, illustrating the trends in accuracy and loss over the epochs: